aribiswas/drlnd-navigation/README.md

 * To run from a terminal, run ***nav_train.py*** to train the agent, or ***nav_sim.py*** to watch a trained agent.
 <pre><code>python nav_train.py</code></pre>

+For both the above steps, you must change the ***file_name*** variable in the code to match the appropriate platform.